Michigan: The Auto Capital of the World

 Top-Notch Educational FacilitiesMichigan has 16 public universities, 30 community colleges, 37 private colleges and numerous trade schools throughout the state offering more than 600 automotive-related programs.

-- Three major universities – Michigan State University, University of Michigan and Wayne State University – make up the renowned University Research Corridor, collectively spending $1.6 billion on research and development (2009), the second highest in the nation.
+- Three major universities – Michigan State University, University of Michigan and Wayne State University – make up the renowned University Research Corridor, collectively spending $2.08 billion on research and development (2012), the fourth highest among peer clusters.

 - The University of Michigan ranks #6 in the nation in engineering research and development expenditures.